suhasHere/moq-e2ee-mls/draft-jennings-moq-e2ee-mls.md

 The MLS group name chosen MUST be unique within a MOQ relay network.

 There is one MOQT Group per participant, where the Group ID represents the Sender/Participant within the MLS Group.
 Each participant is identified by a SenderID value and MUST be unique within the MOQT Session.
 The MOQT Object is used to carry participant's MLS KeyPackage.
 A participant can update their KeyPackage by publishing a new object with the same group.

 Online members with active subscription to the "KeyPackage" track receive KeyPackages published by the participants.
-Members who are offline continue with their subscriptions to the "KeyPackage" track when they come online and also issue Fetch request to retrieve the missed MLS KeyPackages published since their were last online.
-The SenderID value to be used for the MOQT Group ID for Fetch request is obtained via "Create/Join" flow as defined in {{join-group}}.
+Members who are offline continue with their subscriptions to the "KeyPackage" track when they come online and also issue FETCH request to retrieve the missed MLS KeyPackages published since they were last online.
+The Sender ID value to be used for the MOQT Group ID for FETCH request is obtained via "Create/Join" flow as defined in {{join-group}}.

 Publishers of the KeyPackage SHOULD set the cache duration to take into consideration the offline nature of the members.
 The cache duration of 12 hours is RECOMMENDED.

 #### Rationale for using Sender ID to be the MOQT Group ID

 One can envision one MOQT Track per sender instead of the above proposal for MLS KeyPackage publishing.
 However, the challenge with such an approach is that it would require each subscribers to learn about all the Sender IDs in the MOQ Session.
 Even though approaches like "Subscribe_Announces" might help when all the members are online, it doesn't help when members are offline.
 The current proposal of having one MOQT Track for KeyPackage distribution address the aforementioned drawback.

 ## Creating/Joining a MLS Group {#join-group}